 How to be more energy-efficient in the kitchen

 Be more mindful with your energy consumption to make sure you are not wasting energy in the kitchen.
 For example, only boil the kettle with the amount of water you need instead of a full kettle of water each time.
 Turn off the lights when you leave the room.
 Let cooked food cool down before freezing or refrigerating.
 Don’t use excess water when boiling food.
 There are a few tips to get you started!

 If you wash up by hand then use a washing up bowl as this uses less water than washing up under a running tap.
 The same goes for washing fruits or vegetables.

 Cook one-pot meals as they use less utensils and pots which means less washing up and less water needed.
-Some meal ideas are soup, casserole, stew, pasta, stir-fry and noodles.
+Some meal ideas are soup, vegan casserole, stew, pasta, stir-fry and noodles.

 Steam vegetables instead of boiling.
 This helps them to retain their nutrients, but you also use a lot less water.

 · Cook less

 Cooking using a gas oven means you are burning fossil fuels every time you make a meal.
 Instead, experiment more with different salads and raw foods to reduce how much you use your oven for meal prep.